kerenvm26/ST558_keren.github.io/_posts/2023-11-16-Project3-post.md

 Embark on a journey through our Diabetes Health Indicator Project, where we delved into the intricacies of a specialized dataset.
 With a blend of data manipulation, exploratory analysis, and the thrill of experimenting with various models, our mission was clear: pinpoint the ultimate model capable of predicting values with the lowest logLoss metric.
 The magic didn't stop there – we conquered this challenge five times over, meticulously tailoring our approach for each education level within the dataset.
 Curious to know more?
 Take a stroll through our beautifully [rendered repository](https://jgally.github.io/ST558_Project_3/) or dive into the nitty-gritty details on our trusty [GitHub repository](https://github.com/jgally/ST558_Project_3.git) for even more detail about this project.

+Taking a moment to gaze back at the path we've traversed, we're gearing up to unravel the tales of challenges and golden learning opportunities that unfolded during this remarkable project.
+Ready for the adventure?
+Let's dive into these questions and paint a vivid picture of the twists and turns that made this journey uniquely rewarding.

 ## _**What would we do differently?**_
 We would kick off our process by confirming the absence of any pre-existing entries related to the "diabetes" condition in the entire dataset.
 This initial check is crucial to proactively prevent the computation of a factor with three levels.
 The realization of the absence of such entries occurred when errors surfaced, prompting us to take action and subsequently remove the unused levels.